-For some historical context on what the market delivered in the past, here’s a chart of rolling three-year annualized risk premia for GMI, US stocks (Russell 3000), and US Bonds (Bloomberg Barclays Aggregate Bond Index) through last month.
-Note that GMI’s three-year risk premia has been trending higher in recent months.
+For historical context, here’s a chart of rolling 10-year annualized risk premia for GMI, US stocks (Russell 3000), and US Bonds (Bloomberg Aggregate Bond) through last month.
+Note that GMI’s current 10-year performance (red line) has recently exceeded the previous peak of 6.0% reached in 2013.

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).